Table of contents

 Effective reachability for container scanning1

-Before analyzing the needed reachability technology for container scanning, it’s helpful to differentiate between software composition analysis (SCA) and container scanning because vendors use the term “reachability” for both types of scanning.
+Before analyzing reachability technology for container scanning, it’s important to distinguish between Software Composition Analysis (SCA) and container scan processes — both detect vulnerabilities but focus on different layers of the stack.
 These are distinct but commonly confused tools.

 SCA

-SCA is a tool that analyzes open source code (from other repositories, which are most commonly public but can also be internal dependencies) that have been imported by a developer and used in applications.
-The purpose of an SCA tool is to create a Software Bill of Materials (SBOM), surface potential vulnerabilities and risks with those OSS packages, and provide remediation recommendations.
+SCA is a tool that analyzes open source code (from other repositories, which are most commonly public but can also be internal dependencies) that have been imported by a developer and used in applications. he purpose of an SCA tool is to create a Software Bill of Materials (SBOM), surface vulnerabilities and risks in open source packages, and provide remediation recommendations — a foundation that complements docker image scanning for containers.

 Container scanning

-Container vulnerabilities affect libraries that are installed onto the operating system of an image.
+Container vulnerabilities affect libraries that are installed onto the operating system layer of an image — a key difference from application-level dependencies analyzed by SCA.
 Similar to an SCA tool, the container scanner looks for vulnerabilities in those imported images.
-However, given the nature of containers, which includes the operating system (OS) layer with the application code, the amount and the severity of the discovered vulnerabilities is significantly higher.
+Because containers include both the application and the OS layer, the number and severity of discovered CVEs is significantly higher.
+Continuous Container Security Scanning can help surface and prioritize those OS-level risks early in the lifecycle.

 For example, let’s take a look at Redis, a popular open source key-value store that functions as a data structure server.
 Scanning Redis source code (https://github.com/redis/redis) reveals the following results: